depenguin-me/depenguin-builder/README.md

     CFG_SSH_REMOTEPATH="/path/to/www"
     EOF

-The script will `scp` the output image file to the location specified when the `-u` flag is added to `build.sh`.
+The script will `rsync` the output image file to the location specified when the `-u` flag is added to `build.sh`.

 ### Configure your local customisations